crystal-lang/crystal-book/guides/ci/travis.md

   - crystal spec
 ```

-To continue this example, let’s add a new test that uses the database.
+To continue this example, let's add a new test that uses the database.
-(**important:** the new test case is only for testing Travis CI database service, and it’s not a good design or test case by any means)
+(**important:** the new test case is only for testing Travis CI database service, and it's not a good design or test case by any means)

 ```crystal
 # game_of_life_spec.cr